Who can buy at OFG?

 What is the difference between Shop the Clock and Web sales?

 Shop the Clock (STC) and Web Sales are essentially the same thing.
-They both refer to product purchased on-line although they do not include Warehouse / Buy Back sales, Pre-Bids or PAPs.
+They both refer to product purchased on-line although they do not include Pre-Bids or PAPs.
 STC is product that is not on auction, it is only available as a web sale.
-STC sales have 4 pick-up shop dates – Mon, Tues, Thurs and Saturday.
-Monday is by far the most popular shopping day, you’ll find the most product available for this day.
+STC sales have 4 pick-up / shop dates – Mon, Tues, Thurs and Friday.

 When does product become available for Shop the Clock?